-All tuition, fees, and other applicable charges are due in full to Allegany College of Maryland at the time of registration.
-Payment can be made by cash, check, money order or credit card.
-Credit card payments can be made on-line through our website (www.allegany.edu) by clicking on WebAdvisor and following the instructions.
+All tuition, fees, and other applicable charges not covered by student financial aid are due in full to Allegany College of Maryland at the time of registration.
+Payment can be made by cash (Cumberland Campus), check, or money order.
+Credit card payments can be made online through our website (www.allegany.edu) by clicking on WebAdvisor and following the instructions or onsite at the Cumberland Campus.
 The College accepts VISA and Master Card payments.
 A payment plan is available with NelNet Business Solutions.
 There is a \$25 fee per semester to sign up for the payment plan.
 If payment arrangements are not made by the posted dates, students will be deregistered from classes.